 Higher quality multi-family housing can appeal to higher-income potential residents who will make a positive contribution to the local economy.
 Such housing might feature upgraded amenities, greater sound insulation, and premium décor, and would have higher assessed value.
-Ages 20-64 wage earners seek housing without the need to spend time on upkeep.
+Many age 20-64 wage earners and downsizing seniors seek housing without the need to spend time on upkeep.
 As more Upper Valley employees seek housing further south, this might be an opportunity and such developments should be encouraged.